 How Much Does Business Insurance Cost?

 Business insurance is a blanket term for the multiple types of insurance a business needs to protect its employees and its assets.
-Therefore, the total cost depends on the types of insurance policy or policies you choose or bundle together.
+Therefore, the total cost depends on the types of insurance policies you choose or bundle together.

-Progressive reports the median cost for each of these common types of insurance on a monthly basis is approximately:
+What can you expect to pay per year?
+The median cost for each of these common types of insurance on a monthly basis is approximately: